pulumi/pulumi-hugo/themes/default/content/blog/fullstack-pulumi-mern-stack-digitalocean/index.md

 Duration: 2m30s
 ```

-As I mentioned, it'll take a few minutes to get everything spun up for the first time, but when the process completes, you'll have a working app at the URL provided by DigitalOcean (emitted as a Pulumi stack output):
+Again, it'll probably take a few minutes to get everything spun up for the first time, but when the process completes, you'll have a working app at the URL provided by DigitalOcean, emitted as a Pulumi stack output:

 ```bash
 $ open $(pulumi stack output liveUrl)